jderrien/iRemote-for-XBMC/README.md

-# iRemote for XBMC
+# iRemote for XBMC Eden

-iRemote for XBMC is just a simple webapp to control XBMC over HTTP using your iPhone.
+iRemote for XBMC is just a simple webapp to control XBMC over HTTP using your iPhone or your Android mobile (experimental).

 ## How to install (Mac OS X)